rerun/rerun/modules/stubbs/README.md

 ## Command scripts

-Running `stubbs:add-command` as shown above will generate a stub default script implementation for the new command:
+Running `stubbs:add-command` as shown above will generate a stub script implementation for the new command:
 `$RERUN_MODULES/$MODULE/commands/$COMMAND/script`:

-The "dance" command's `script` script is shown below.
+The "dance" command's `script` file is shown below.

 File listing: `$RERUN_MODULES/freddy/commands/dance/script`